-Before starting the multi-service activity, the enterprise is obliged to display the relevant sign outside the local operating unit concerned in order to benefit from the grant.
+Before starting the multi-service activity, the enterprise is obliged to display the relevant sign outside the local operating unit concerned in order to be eligible for the grant.

 Food and basic necessities retail businesses must deal with the minimum assortment required by Art.
 1 of the criteria.